Vinigperuzzi/Rebase_labs_12/README.md

 ./run
 ```

-At this point you can access the server in you browser in the address
+At this point you can access the server in your browser in the address

 [localhost:3000](http://localhost:3000)